-Philip Saragoza, M.D.Winter, 2023 An increasingly common issue I see in my consulting is organizations struggling with what to do about an employee who is exhibiting disconcerting or disruptive behavior, but that doesn’t include outright aggression, hostility or threats.
-These behaviors are often reflective of different types of mental health and/or substance use issues, but not yet identified as such. …
+Philip Saragoza, M.D.
+Winter, 2023 An increasingly common issue I see in my consulting is organizations struggling with what to do about an employee who is exhibiting disconcerting or disruptive behavior, but that doesn’t include outright aggression, hostility or threats.
+These behaviors are often reflective of different types of mental health and/or substance use issues, but not yet identified as …

 Read MoreThreat Assessment on College Campuses